Carlton Football Club: Period of struggle (2002–2021)

-Voss era (2022–present)
+2020s

 LoGiudice handed over the presidency to Luke Sayers in August 2021, and Sayers conducted an extensive independent review of the football department during the second half of that season; Teague was sacked, and Michael Voss was appointed senior coach.

-As of 2025, Voss has led the club in four seasons, and led the club to finals in his second and third seasons, ending what had become a club-record nine year VFL/AFL finals drought, with his best result a preliminary final defeat in 2023.
-During this time, Carlton achieved two of its greatest individual successes, with captain Patrick Cripps becoming the club's first dual Brownlow Medallist and full forward Charlie Curnow becoming the club's first back-to-back Coleman Medallist.
-Sayers stood down as president in early 2025, replaced by Robert Priestly.
+Voss led the club for just over four seasons, and led the club to finals in his second and third seasons, ending what had become a club-record nine year VFL/AFL finals drought, with his best result a preliminary final defeat in 2023.
+However, there was a sharp downturn in performances starting in mid-2024, and in 2025 the club missed the finals; Sayers also stood down as president that season, replaced by Robert Priestly in early 2025.

+Voss and the club parted ways two months into the 2026 season, after the continued downturn in performance under his coaching led to a 1–8 start to the season.
+Assistant Josh Fraser stepped in as interim coach, and oversaw a complete form reversal culminating in an unexpected finals appearance; Fraser was appointed senior coach shortly after clinching the finals berth.

+During the 2020s, Carlton achieved two of its greatest individual successes, with captain Patrick Cripps becoming the club's first dual Brownlow Medallist and full forward Charlie Curnow becoming the club's first back-to-back Coleman Medallist.

 Club symbols

 Guernsey

 The current Carlton guernsey is navy blue, emblazoned with a white CFC monogram (which stands for "Carlton Football Club") on the front, and white numbers on the back.
 This guernsey design is specified in the club's constitution.
 Other than changes to the font of the monogram, this has been Carlton's guernsey continually since 1909.
 The club has worn navy blue in its uniform since 1871, when colour of the team's caps was changed from orange/yellow.
 The club's on-and-off field apparel was manufactured by Nike from 1998 until 2019, and by Puma from 2020 until at least 2029.

 The team wears navy blue shorts in home games, and white shorts in away games.
 Since the introduction of clash guernseys in 2007, Carlton has had several clash designs which have been mostly white, with navy blue monogram, numbers, trimmings and minor panels in a variety of combinations.
 Designs in predominantly sky blue (2011–2012) and silver (2018) have also been used.